jaiwanag/lab-terra-containerapp/README.md

 * Azure Portal > Container App > **_lab-ca_** > overview > Application Url

 ### View Terraform state
-* Show the state file in a human-readable format.
+* Show the state file in a human-readable format
 `Terraform show`
-* Lists out all the resources that are tracked in the current state file.
+* Lists out all the resources that are tracked in the current state file
 `Terraform state list`
-* Show the specified resource in the state file.
+* Show the specified resource in the state file
-`Terraform state show <resourcename> `
+`Terraform state show \<resourcename\>`

 ### Add output.tf
 1. Create a **_output.tf_**  file in **_c:\\admin\\labs\\lab-terra-containerapp_**